MicrosoftDocs/minecraft-creator/creator/Commands/commands/gametest.md

 description: Description and usage of the gametest command
 ---
 # `/gametest` Command
 [Requires the Beta APIs experiment].
+Configures various parameters for managing built-in or custom gametest framework tests.

 <table>
   <tr>